theCreedo/ericjmlee-next/posts/help-in-humility.md

 In fact, in the Bible, God always brings down the prideful, in comparison to how He treats the humble:

-_“For though the LORD is high, he regards the lowly, but the haughty he knows from afar.” - Psalm 138:6_
+_"For though the LORD is high, he regards the lowly but the haughty he knows from afar." - Psalm 138:6_

-_“One’s pride will bring him low, but he who is lowly in spirit will obtain honor.” - Proverbs 29:23_
+_"One's pride will bring him low, but he who is lowly in spirit will obtain honor." - Proverbs 29:23_

-_“Whoever exalts himself will be humbled, and whoever humbles himself will be exalted.” - Matthew 23:12_
+_"Whoever exalts himself will be humbled, and whoever humbles himself will be exalted." - Matthew 23:12_

 And my pride brought the downfall of not getting my work done in time.